binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/k8s.md

 E.g. [this addon](https://addons.mozilla.org/en-US/firefox/addon/gitzip/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) is a nice way to do it.

+Paste this layer into the account/region chosen to host this, e.g. `apps-devstg/us-east-1/`, so the final layer is `apps-devstg/us-east-1/k8s-kops/`.

 !!! warning
     Do not change the `1-prerequisites`, `2-kops`, `3-extras` dir names since scripts depend on these!